Aesthetics: Others

-Various theories of aesthetics are associated with specific philosophical schools of thought.
+Several theories of aesthetics are associated with specific philosophical schools of thought.
 Marxist aesthetics examines the relationship between art, class structure, and social ideology, exploring how art can enforce or challenge established power hierarchies.
 Feminist aesthetics criticizes male biases in aesthetic theory and artistic practice while discussing alternatives.
 It investigates unfair social institutions and aesthetic standards that disadvantage women and exclude them from the art world.
 An example is the male gaze—a cultural phenomenon that treats women as objects of male spectatorship rather than as artistic creators.
 Postmodern aesthetics is a diverse movement that challenges established concepts and theories in the field of aesthetics.
 It typically rejects the focus on disinterested pleasure, the autonomy of art from other domains, and the distinction between high and popular art.
 It tends to promote a pluralism that embraces diversity, playfulness, and irony.

 Computer art includes the generation of images using algorithms, such as the fractal geometry of the Mandelbrot set.

 The term mathematical beauty refers to aesthetic qualities of abstract mathematical concepts and theories.
 For instance, a mathematical proof may be considered beautiful if it demonstrates a profound insight in an effective manner or reveals an underlying unity of seemingly disparate mathematical ideas.
-Similarly, the aesthetics of science examines aesthetic judgments about scientific theories and practices, including the role of beauty and creativity in the construction of models.
+The aesthetics of science examines aesthetic judgments about scientific theories and practices, including the role of beauty and creativity in the construction of models.

 Computer art involves the use of computers in the creation of artworks.
 (Note: In its broadest sense, computer art refers to any digital art, including artworks that merely reproduce conventional art styles with digital means.
 In a narrower sense, only artworks with characteristics not commonly associated with other art forms, such as interactivity, are considered computer art.)
 It can take many forms, ranging from minor digital enhancements of existing artworks to entirely new creations generated using complex algorithms.
 Its abstract nature, based on symbolic representation and manipulation of electronic signals, distinguishes computer art from traditional forms of art, which rely on more tangible media.
 This medium offers new artistic possibilities, such as virtual reality and interactivity.
 Rapid developments in artificial intelligence in the 21st century have significantly impacted computer art.
 They include the emergence of generative models—systems that are trained using existing media to create new texts, images, music, or videos in response to verbal descriptions of the intended result.
 Examples include ChatGPT, Stable Diffusion, MuseNet, and RunwayML.

 Meta-aesthetics examines the fundamental assumptions and concepts underlying aesthetics.
 It asks about the existence of aesthetic facts, the meaning of aesthetic statements, and the ways of acquiring aesthetic knowledge.
 A central meta-aesthetic debate between realism and anti-realism addresses whether there are mind-independent aesthetic facts.
 A related discussion between cognitivism and non-cognitivism considers whether aesthetic statements can be objectively true or primarily express personal emotions.